 Note that it is always easier to get the hotel to “waive” the fee than “remove” the fee so the first rule is to call the hotel as soon as you know you have to cancel, then apply one of these 3 tips.

 1. Leverage your elite status: Hotel chains heavily rely on their most frequent travelers and do not want to give them any reason to look elsewhere.
 If you have elite status with the hotel, call to cancel your room and tell them of your status.
 In the case of Marriott properties, they will waive the fee for Gold and Platinum members.
 I haven’t seen this published anywhere, but have had them waive multiple late cancellations at no charge because of my Marriott status.
 Most other hotel properties will do the same for their elite travelers.

 2. Ask to speak with the manager: The front desk associates have some empowerment, but they may not be able to waive cancellation fees.
 If this is the case, ask to speak to the manager.
-Be honest, explain your situation and ask for a “one time” exception to the rule.
+Be honest, explain your situation, and ask for a “one-time” exception to the rule.

-3. Move your reservation rather than cancelling it: If you don't have elite status and are leery of option #2, try moving your reservation out a week or two.
-The fees apply to cancelling your reservation, but not for moving it.
+3. Move your reservation rather than cancel it: If you don’t have elite status and are leery of option #2, try moving your reservation out a week or two.
+The fees apply to cancel your reservation, but not for moving it.
 You can ask to move your reservation a week or two due to a meeting time change, then call back in a couple of days or go online to cancel the reservation.
 Or even better, if you can keep the moved reservation and everyone wins.